 |The Beaverton Library|

-Just west of downtown Portland, Beaverton is a friendly and prosperous community with good schools, ample recreational opportunities, an award winning parks and recreation department, and a low crime rate.
+Just West of downtown Portland, Beaverton is a friendly and prosperous community with good schools, ample recreational opportunities, an award winning parks and recreation department, with a low crime rate.
 Local government is community orientated and residents participate enthusiastically in local decision making and celebrations.

 Located at the heart of greater Portland’s thriving high tech industry, Beaverton has seen a great deal of rapid growth over the previous decade, with over a third of its homes build during the last ten years.
 Oregon’s fifth largest city and Portland’s second largest suburb, Beaverton is home to about 83,100 residents.

 Beaverton is about 7 miles west of Portland in Oregon’s Tualatin River Valley, not far south of the Oregon/Washington state border.

 About 18.6 square miles wide, Beaverton sits between Portland to the east and lush farms and the Pacific Ocean to the west.